 "I'm learning a lot about granular media — and it's super interesting and I'm loving it," she says.
 "But what I'll really take from this experience is the skills of conducting research in a way that's organized and being able to work and communicate with team members."

-Ella Carlander '22 is studying the mysteries granular media — material like sand, soil and gravel — that can have characteristics like solids, liquids and gases.
+Ella Carlander '22 is studying the mysteries of granular media — material like sand, soil and gravel — that can have characteristics like solids, liquids and gases.
 Photo by Emily Paine, communications

 Communication was critical during summer 2020 as Carlander completed her grant-funded project amid physical distancing restrictions.
 While Utter completed granular media experiments in his lab, Vollmayr-Lee, Carlander, Michael Bolish '23 and two professors from Swarthmore University built computer simulations of those same experiments from their homes.